大陆读者请移步优酷 (readers from mainland China can see it here)：

 which literally means: “The roar of nocturnal animals reminds me of the beginning of ancient civilizations.
 White-headed people with callus worked hard only to grow a few crops on the barren land.
 One day a kindling that used to serve God’s private kitchen fell from the heaven.
 Soon the slash-and-burn agriculture prospered on the earth.”

-This robot served as a playground for learning all the components in a regular RasPi beginner kit.
+This robot served as my playground for learning all the components in a regular RasPi beginner kit.
 I started with craft sticks, then switched to 3D printed frames for optimized performance and morphology.
 An Arduino was introduced in Jul.2017 for better movement.
 The 7 major iterations were made between Jul.2016 and Sep.2017.
 No significant progress was made since last September, when I got distracted from increasing job duties, company formation and patent writting.

 I'm now teaching a university robotics class using the Mini kit.
 I hope to sell more kits to validate the market and bring in some revenue to keep the project going.
 The full version is yet to be polished.
 I'm also applying for several accelerators and will probably try Indiegogo.
 Depending on where the best support I could get, I may start a business or make the project completely open-souce.
 Even as a commercial product, most codes will be open-sourced with the sale of kits.